munificent/ui-as-code/in-progress/optional-semicolons.md

 [seth]: https://github.com/dart-lang/sdk/issues/30347#issuecomment-321058277

 > Modern languages are generally believed to be less boilerplate, more terse,
-> and including language features working for you.
+> and include language features working for you.
 For example, type inferencing
 > is the language working for you.
 We could force you to write type annotations
 > everywhere, or we can say "in many cases, we can infer it for you".
 > Auto-inserting punctuation is another way the language can work for you.
 Also,